npolar/npdc-Troll-booking/README.md

 # npdc-Troll-booking
-Booking system for the Troll research station in Antarctica
+Statistics for all persons booked into Troll and Norwegia research station in Antarctica.